Energy & Climate

 Bath & Body Works has been a partner in the U.S. Environmental Protection Agency's SmartWay Transport Partnership program since 2006.
 The SmartWay program works with shippers, freight carriers and logistics companies to reduce the greenhouse gas emissions and air pollution caused by the transportation of goods.
 Since 2013, more than 98 percent of our domestic carriers are certified by SmartWay.
 Certified SmartWay carriers are best-in-class carriers who leverage technology and best practices to move freight as efficiently as possible.

-In 2017, in partnership with L Brands, Bath & Body Works was named on the U.S. EPA’s inaugural list of SmartWay High Performers, recognizing efficiencies in the company’s shipping and freight operations.
+In 2017, Bath & Body Works was named on the U.S. EPA’s inaugural list of SmartWay High Performers, recognizing efficiencies in the company’s shipping and freight operations.
 Only five percent of all SmartWay shippers meet the emissions and carrier selection criteria to make the SmartWay high-performer list for shippers.
 View the complete list of 2017 SmartWay High Performers and the criteria for recognition.
-Additionally, in partnership with L Brands, Bath & Body Works was awarded an Environmental Excellence Award from the U.S. EPA SmartWay Transport Partnership in 2007 and 2009 for its leadership in conserving energy and lowering greenhouse gas emissions from its transportation and freight activities.
+Additionally, Bath & Body Works was awarded an Environmental Excellence Award from the U.S. EPA SmartWay Transport Partnership in 2007 and 2009 for its leadership in conserving energy and lowering greenhouse gas emissions from its transportation and freight activities.

-In partnership with L Brands, Bath & Body Works through its support of the Columbus Partnership in Columbus, Ohio, contributed to the success of the city's selection as the $50 million dollar grant recipient – a national effort led by the United States Department of Transportation (U.S. DOT) that resulted in the Smart Columbus initiative.
+Bath & Body Works through its support of the Columbus Partnership in Columbus, Ohio, contributed to the success of the city's selection as the $50 million dollar grant recipient – a national effort led by the United States Department of Transportation (U.S. DOT) that resulted in the Smart Columbus initiative.
 The purpose of the initiative is to explore and test smart, alternative, energy-saving transportation alternatives.
-As part of that initiative, L Brands and Bath & Body Works partnered together to host one of the largest Electric Vehicle (EV) test-drive events in the city for our associates in the spring of 2018.
+As part of that initiative, Body Works partnered together to host one of the largest Electric Vehicle (EV) test-drive events in the city for our associates in the spring of 2018.